JCFutch/uikit3-laravel-frontend-ui/README.md

 **Step 2** - Once the package installs, make sure that it appears in your composer.json file in your Laravel project.
 If it doesn't, please submit an issue ticket.

 **Step 3** - Once you verify it's in your composer.json file, it will install just like the other laravel ui packages. <pre>php artisan ui uikit3</pre>

+**AUTH** - If you want auth routes, you can run <pre>php artisan ui uikit3 --auth</pre> to generate normal Laravel authentication methods.
+You have to install the framework piece first using <pre>php artisan ui uikit3</pre> before the auth routes will be generated.

 **Step 4** - Once installed, you will be prompted on the CLI to run <pre>npm install && npm run dev</pre>
 Once you do that, everything should be ready to go and UIKit should be installed in to your project.